 The concept of Smart City gained tremendous attention in the academic and policy debates; however, the term itself is not new.
 The idea developed sometime in the late 1990s as one of the features of the 'smart growth movement' in the USA (Harrison and Donnelly, 2011).
 The purpose of this initiative was to control urban sprawl, enhance sustainable development, promoting efficient land use, and foster community-oriented planning.
 It arose in response to the negative effects of rapid urbanisation and traditional development, which often result in not only environmental problems but social disorganization too.
 Bollier (1998) emphasizes the significance of this movement as a step towards more reflective and sustainable approaches to urban planning.
 The smart growth movement seeks to develop urban environments that not only support high quality of life but also foster ecological wellbeing.
 Overall, the emergence of this idea reflects a growing recognition of the necessity for more sustainable and balanced urban development practices in the face of modern challenges.

-The term came into prominence after its adoption by leading technology organizations such as IBM (2008), Cisco and Siemens.
+The term came into prominence after its adoption by leading technology organizations such as IBM (2008), Cisco and Siemens (Ref?).
 Harrison et al., (2010), suggested that the fundamental concept of smart city is about using the collective intelligence of cities by combining their information technology, physical, social and business infrastructures.
-This translates in building up the old “hard” infrastructure towards adding up a new “software” (virtual) layer, that will enable data-driven decisions, by integrating sensor data, processing capabilities and software models.
+This translates in building up the old “hard” infrastructure towards adding up a new “software” (virtual) layer, that will enable data-driven decisions, by integrating sensor data, processing capabilities and software models (Ref?).
 This viewpoint expands on the idea of an "Instrumented Planet," emphasizing the high amount of data availability and processing power for managing intelligent city.
 Caragilu et al., (2011) identified several elements that characterised smart city.
 These are interconnected infrastructure, urban development driven by private players, socially inclusive, social, and relational capital, and societal and environmental sustainability.

 A universally accepted definition of smart city is not possible since different actors define it differently, depending upon the time and space.
-Thus, it is not a ‘one-size-fits-all approach,’ and it differs between cities nationally and internationally.
+Thus, it is not a ‘one-size-fits-all approach,’ and it differs between cities nationally and internationally (Ref?).
 Initially, the concept was used to define by its focus on usage of information technology for managing various governance matters.
-However, recently, it expands its scope and along with other things focus shifted to the use of information technology for facilitating citizen and environment focused development i.e., sustainable development.
+However, recently, it expands its scope and along with other things focus shifted to the use of information technology for facilitating citizen and environment focused development i.e., sustainable development (Ref?).
 In India, Smart Cities Mission comprises of ten focus areas such as supply of water, energy and electricity, hygiene and cleanliness and management of solid waste, safety of citizens including women, children, and elderly.
-It has around twenty smart solutions including those related to public information system, resolution of grievances, online services for e-governance & citizen services, energy management, disposal of waste, water planning and governance and urban mobility.
+It has around twenty smart solutions including those related to public information system, resolution of grievances, online services for e-governance & citizen services, energy management, disposal of waste, water planning and governance and urban mobility (Ref?).

 The Smart Cities Mission focusing on area-based development approach which include retrofitting of the available infrastructure, renovation of the old zones and promoting greenfield development in the new areas.
 It also proposes application of smart solutions to the across the cities under Pan-city initiative.
 Over a five-year period, the smart city initiative aims to execute works in hundred cities; however, depending on assessment by the Ministry of Urban Development (MoUD), the mission can be extended.
 The mission granted extension number of times and is ending this year on 31st March, 2025 (GOI, MoUD, 2015).